Citi is an advertising partner.

 How Does the TJX Rewards® Credit Card Compare to Other Credit Cards?

 To figure out the true value of the TJX Rewards® Credit Card, it’s imperative to understand how it fits within the greater context of the credit cards market.
 We compared it to some cash back credit cards, which allows us to highlight this card’s strengths and weaknesses.

-The Chase Freedom® is one of the best cash back credit cards around and can give you some significant savings.
+The Chase Freedom Flex℠ is one of the best cashback credit cards around and can give you some significant savings.
 However, it won’t be very useful at TJ Maxx stores.
-The card lets you Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
-Enjoy new 5% categories every 3 months.
-Unlimited 1% cash back on all other purchases.
-If you can get at least 25% of your annual purchases to be within these bonus categories, you will average a 2% rewards rate, making this card one of the absolute best.
-Typically, the 4th quarter of each year includes department stores as a category.
+The card lets you Earn 5% cash back on eligible purchases in rotating categories, 5% on travel purchased through Chase, 3% on dining and drugstores, and 1% on all other purchases.
+Typically, the fourth quarter of each year includes department stores as a category.
 However, it should be noted that TJ Maxx is not categorized as a department store.
-Therefore, you will likely never get more than 1% cash back at these stores using the Chase Freedom®.
+Therefore, you will likely never get more than 1% cash back at these stores using the Chase Freedom Flex℠.
 The situation is reversed when you consider non-TJ Maxx purchases.
-While the TJX Rewards® Credit Card will always only give you a 1% return outside of TJ Maxx, the Chase Freedom® has the potential to earn you up to 5%.
+While the TJX Rewards® Credit Card will always only give you a 1% return outside of TJ Maxx, the Chase Freedom Flex℠ has the potential to earn you up to 5%.

-Below are the 2018 cash back categories that have been revealed for the Chase Freedom® so far.
+Below are the 2020 cash back categories that have been revealed for the Chase Freedom Flex℠ so far.

-Bottom Line: The Chase Freedom® can give you better returns than the TJX Rewards® Credit Card.
+Bottom line: The Chase Freedom Flex℠ can give you better returns than the TJX Rewards® Credit Card.
 However, to do this you will need to pay attention to the rotating rewards calendar.